top of page

 Pros of Solar PPAs

-No Upfront Costs: Host organizations do not need to purchase or finance solar equipment, allowing them to access solar energy with little to no initial investment.
+• No Upfront Costs: With a PPA in solar, host organizations don't need to purchase or finance solar equipment, allowing them to access clean energy with little to no initial investment.

-Cost Savings: Solar power purchase agreements can help organizations achieve significant savings on electricity bills and shield themselves from future utility rate hikes.
+• Cost Savings: A power purchase agreement for solar helps organizations achieve significant savings on electricity bills and protects them from future utility rate hikes.

-Low Financial Risk: The solar provider has maintenance responsibilities for the solar PV system, reducing financial risk, particularly when working with reputable companies.
+• Low Financial Risk: The solar provider is responsible for maintenance and repairs, reducing the financial risk for the host organization, especially when working with reputable companies.

-Sustainability Benefits: Organizations enjoy the environmental benefits and positive publicity of solar energy, enhancing their corporate social responsibility initiatives.
+• Sustainability Benefits: PPA models in solar enable organizations to enjoy the environmental benefits and positive publicity associated with adopting solar energy, enhancing their corporate social responsibility efforts.

 Cons of Solar PPA Programs

-Although a solar PPA can be attractive initially due to low or no upfront costs, it often results in lower overall savings compared to owning the system outright.
-If an organization has access to capital or low-interest financing, purchasing the solar array may be a more financially beneficial option.
-This is especially true when considering the potential for energy cost savings over the long term, which can exceed the savings from a PPA.
+• Lower Long-Term Savings: While a solar PPA is attractive initially due to low or no upfront costs, it may result in lower overall savings compared to owning the system.
+Organizations with access to capital or low-interest financing may find purchasing the system more financially advantageous in the long run.

-Renewable Energy Certificates (RECs) generated by the solar system can hold considerable value in certain states.
-Since the system owner retains these certificates, the host organization misses out on potential revenue associated with the solar energy produced.
-This loss with solar PPAs can be particularly significant in states with aggressive renewable portfolio standards.
+• Loss of Renewable Energy Certificates (RECs): The system owner typically retains the RECs generated by the solar installation.
+As a result, the host organization misses out on potential revenue associated with the renewable energy produced, which can be particularly valuable in states with active renewable energy markets.

-Solar PPA programs can involve complex terms and conditions that may lead to misunderstandings or disputes over time.
-Organizations need to thoroughly review and understand the contract to avoid future complications.
-Important factors to scrutinize in solar PPA programs include performance guarantees, maintenance responsibilities, and escalator clauses that could increase energy costs over time.
+• Potential for Complex Agreements: PPA solar agreements can involve complex terms that may lead to misunderstandings or disputes over time.
+It’s essential for organizations to thoroughly review and understand all terms, including performance guarantees, maintenance responsibilities, and escalator clauses that could increase energy costs over time.

 Alternatives to Solar PPA Programs